 Your stop loss is your AIRBAG safety devise.
 The only time your stop should be hit is in an extreme emergency situation where there was not time to get out sooner.
 Never, never let your stop get hit if you can get out sooner.
 You don't park your car at the grocery store by running into the side of the building and letting the airbag explode .. do you?
-Well, maybe if you're a retiree down here in lf your computer had an airbag that exploded every time your stop loss was hit you'd probably get out of a losing trade long before your stop loss order was hit southern Florida.
+Well, maybe if you're a retiree down here in southern Florida.